Overview

 The rightmost panel of the app shows a history of the previous data-modifying commands executed

 since the app was started.
-Examples of data-modifying commands are pat-edit
+Examples of data-modifying commands are pat-edit or visit-start.

 Each command is displayed with an index number.
 The most recent command is shown at the bottom of the history and has the greatest index number.
 The earliest command in the history is shown at the top with an index of 1.